Alazka2k/Short-Video-Creator-Simplified/Readme.md

 1. Input Processing: Parses CSV input and loads configuration parameters
 2. LLM Service: Generates dynamic script content based on input and parameters
 3. Voice Generation Service: Synthesizes natural-sounding narration from the generated script
+4. Image Generation Service: Creates visual content based on scene descriptions
-4. Content Pipeline: Orchestrates the flow between services and manages the overall process
+5. Content Pipeline: Orchestrates the flow between services and manages the overall process
-5. Output Formatting: Structures and saves the generated content in an editor-friendly format
+6. Output Formatting: Structures and saves the generated content in an editor-friendly format

 ## API Integrations

 - LLM: Leverages OpenAI's GPT models for advanced script generation
 - Voice Generation: Integrates with Elevenlabs for high-quality voice synthesis
+- Image Generation: Utilizes Midjourney's API for creating visual content

 Detailed documentation for each service integration can be found in the respective files within the `src/services/` directory.